At $230, the all-new Netgear Orbi RBK13 is the most affordable version among the famous Orbi mesh brand.

 For parents, the RBK13 also includes Circle with Disney parental control feature.
 It’s a comprehensive web-filtering feature that has a mobile app of its own.
 You can use it to manage online content based on pre-configured and custom categories.

 Like other Orbi systems, the RBR10 comes with a standard set of network settings and features.
 That said, you’ll be able to find all the necessary settings and some advanced features, such as Dynamic DNS, port-forwarding, IP reservation, and so on.
 The router also has a built-in VPN server that supports the OpenVPN protocol.

 The system can work in the default router mode (for a home with a modem) or the access point mode (for those using a gateway).
 You can also easily see to which of its hardware unit a device connects in real-time.
 Overall, it has the same number of settings and features as a Netgear standalone router, a lot more most purpose-built mesh systems.

 And like most Netgear routers, the RBK10 is relatively thin on Wi-Fi settings.
 You can do much with it other than name the network and pick a password of your liking.
 But considering this is a barebone system, this is not a huge deal.

 Netgear Orbi RBK13: Good performance, reliable Wi-Fi coverage

 I tested the RBK13 as a system of three units for about a week and was happy with it.
-I didn’t expect very high-speed numbers out of it, considering its specs, and it didn’t wow me.
+Considering its specs, I didn’t expect very high-speed numbers out of it, and it didn’t wow me.
 But the system was reliable, passing my three-day stress test with no disconnection at all.